 Welding defects can be defined as unacceptable imperfection during the welding process.
 Any unacceptable deviation with respect to set technical and design requirements in the welding process is termed as welding defects.
-Various parameters could cause the deviation from the ideal welding process as defined by codes and standards.
+Various parameters could cause the deviation from the ideal welding process as defined by the codes and standards.
 Wrong welding, human behavior, wrong electrode, poor process condition, improper job preparation, unskilled welder, incorrect weld parameters, etc could be a few of such reasons.
 Defects in Welding can occur at any stage of the welding process and they can easily be detected in forms of geometric imperfections.
 Such weld defects can affect both the inside and outside of the metallic structure.

 Various codes and standards like BS EN ISO 6520-1, BS EN ISO 5817, BS EN ISO 10042 provides the acceptable limits for welding irregularities.
 When any discontinuity exceeds those acceptable code limits they are considered as welding defects.
 It is important that a welding defect is correctly identified so the cause can be established and actions are taken to prevent further occurrence.